-Winter brings perfect hiking weather in Utah’s Dixie, a fantastic landscape of mountains, cliffs and canyons in the state’s southwestern corner.
+Winter brings perfect hiking weather in Southern Utah, a fantastic landscape of mountains, cliffs and canyons in the state’s southwestern corner.
 With sunny skies, little rain and snow, and daily temperatures in the 60s, the area around St. George offers ideal winter conditions to explore trails that follow twisting canyons, scramble over sandstone domes and climb to breathtaking overlooks.
 During winter hikes, you’ll not only benefit from excellent weather, but you’ll also find plenty of parking at trailheads.
 Plus, you’ll find that the trails aren’t crowded, there are plenty of hotel accommodations from throughout the region and the days end with spectacular sunsets.

 Petrified Dunes Trail